jernung/gelato/README.md

 # Gelato Framework

-An elegant mixture of mobile friendly libraries.
+A delectable mixture of mobile friendly libraries.